 Large additions.
-Additions that are either 40 percent of existing building heated space floor area or 600 square feet in area, whichever is less, shall be required to comply with Table N1101.1(2).
+Additions that are 600 square feet in area or more shall be required to comply with Table N1101.1(2).

 Small additions.
-Additions that are less than 40 percent of the existing building heated floor area or less than 600 square feet in area, whichever is less, shall be required to select one measure from table N1101.1(2) or comply with Table N1101.3.
+Additions that are less than 600 square feet in area shall be required to select one measure from table N1101.1(2) or comply with Table N1101.3.

-Exception: Additions that are less than 15 percent of the existing building heated floor area or less than 200 square feet in area, whichever is less, shall not be required to comply with Table N1101.1(2) or Table N1101.3.
+- Exception: Additions that are less than 225sf shall not be required to comply with Table N1101.1(2) or Table N1101.3. - 125.
+Insulation materials.

-131. Insulation materials.
 Insulation materials shall be installed per manufacturer's listing and specifications and this section.
 Insulation R-values shall be specified as required in 16 CFR Ch.
 I (1-1-91 Edition) Part 460-Labeling and Advertising of Home Insulation.
 Some general requirements for insulation are:

 Loose-fill insulation.
 Blown, poured and spray-on type insulation complying with Section R316 may be used in attic spaces where roof slope is 4 units vertical in 12 units horizontal (33.3 percent slope) or greater and there is at least 44 inches (1 118 mm) of headroom at the roof ridge.
 (Clear headroom is defined as the distance from the top of the bottom chord of the truss or ceiling joists to the underside of the roof sheathing.)
 Adequate baffling of the vent opening shall be provided so as to deflect the incoming air above the surface of the blown or poured insulation.
 Baffles shall be of weather-resistant, rigid material capable of retaining the insulation and shall be in place at the time of framing inspection.
-Section N1104.2.1
+Section N1104.2